ErikaAX08/GeometryDash3D/README.md

 # GeometryDash3D
-Recreation of dash geometry in 3d with OpenGL
+Recreation of GeometryDash in 3d with OpenGL